ioBroker/ioBroker.repositories/README.md

 And make the link in your readme file to this files, like here: https://github.com/ioBroker/ioBroker.javascript/blob/master/README.md

 ### Licenses
-Following licenses used now in ioBroker project:
+Following licenses are used now in ioBroker project:

 * MIT (used for most of adapters and core)
 * Apache 2.0